austinschrader/restful-api-and-documentation/README.md

 3. To add a Shop, click the Shops button
 4. Then click POST for /api/Shops
 5. Finally all Shops, click on the "Get" button and then

+## API Endpoints

+Home URL of the API: http:localhost:5000/

+The structure of the API requests are as follows:

 ## Import MySQL database